Castel Gandolfo

-Castel Gandolfo (/ˌkæstɛl ɡænˈdɒlfoʊ/, /kɑːˌstɛl ɡɑːnˈdoʊlfoʊ, -ˈdɔːl-/, [kaˈstɛl ɡanˈdɔlfo]; Castrum Gandulphi), colloquially just Castello in the Castelli Romani dialects, is a town located 25 km southeast of Rome in the Lazio region of Italy.
-Occupying a height on the Alban Hills overlooking Lake Albano, Castel Gandolfo has a population of approximately 8,900 residents and is considered one of Italy's most scenic towns.
+Castel Gandolfo (/ˌkæstɛl ɡænˈdɒlfoʊ/, /kɑːˌstɛl ɡɑːnˈdoʊlfoʊ, -ˈdɔːl-/, [kaˈstɛl ɡanˈdɔlfo]; Castrum Gandulphi), colloquially known as Castello in the Castelli Romani dialects, is a town located 25 km southeast of Rome, in the Italian region of Lazio.
+Situated on a hilltop in the Alban Hills with panoramic views of Lake Albano, Castel Gandolfo is home to approximately 8,900 residents and is renowned as one of Italy's most scenic towns.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-Within the town's boundaries lies the Apostolic Palace of Castel Gandolfo which served as a summer residence and vacation retreat for the pope, the leader of the Catholic Church.
-Although the palace is located within the borders of Castel Gandolfo, it has extraterritorial status as one of the properties of the Holy See and is not under Italian jurisdiction.
-It is now open as a museum.
+Within the town's boundaries lies the Apostolic Palace of Castel Gandolfo, which has served as the summer residence and vacation retreat for most popes since 1626.
+Although the palace is located within the borders of Castel Gandolfo, it holds extraterritorial status as one of the properties of the Holy See and is not under Italian jurisdiction.
+It has been transformed into a museum and is now open to the public.
+In spite of the main Apostolic Palace's current status as a museum, the Castel Gandolfo complex would have its traditional status as the pope's summer residence and vacation retreat restored in July 2025.

-The resort community includes almost the whole coastline of Lake Albano which is surrounded by many summer residences, villas, and cottages built during the 17th century.
-It houses the Stadio Olimpico that staged the rowing events during the Rome Olympics.
+The resort community encompasses almost the entire coastline of Lake Albano, which is surrounded by numerous summer residences, villas, and cottages that were constructed during the 17th century.
+It is also home to the Stadio Olimpico, which hosted the rowing events during the Rome Olympics.

-Castel Gandolfo has several places of archaeological interest including the Emissario del Lago Albano and the remains of the Villa of Domitian.
+Castel Gandolfo has several places of archaeological interest, including the Emissario del Lago Albano and the remains of the Villa of Domitian.
 The area is included within the boundaries of the Parco Regionale dei Castelli Romani (Regional Park of Castelli Romani).
 There are also many points of artistic interest, such as the Collegiate Church of St. Thomas of Villanova, designed by Gian Lorenzo Bernini.